frankban/django-endless-pagination/doc/multiple_pagination.rst

     {% endfor %}
     {% show_pages %}

-Again, the decorator ``page_template`` simplifies the management of Ajax requests in views.
+As seen :ref:`before<twitter-page-template>`, the decorator ``page_template``
+simplifies the management of Ajax requests in views.
 You must, however, map different paginations to different page templates.

 You can chain decorator calls relating a template to the associated querystring key, e.g.::